sreeraman17/ChineseToEnglish/README.md

 ### ✨ Key Features

-- 🎭 **Drag & Drop Magic**: Toss your PDFs into our translator like a boss
+- 🎭 **Drag & Drop**: Toss your PDFs into our translator like a boss
 - 📊 **Live Progress Tracking**: Watch your translation come to life in real-time
 - 💫 **Smart Text Panels**: Edit both Chinese and English text on the fly
 - 📋 **Copy with Style**: One-click copying for both languages
 - 💾 **Download & Go**: Save your translations instantly
-- 🔔 **Smart Notifications**: We'll keep you in the loop every step of the way
+- 🔔 **Smart Notifications**: We'll keep you in the loop every step of the way with progress bar

 ## 🏗️ Under the Hood